kkawtar/ATTICA/README.md

 Dataset download:

-To get access to the dataset, please contact kaoutar.sefriouiboujemaa@usmba.ac.ma
+To get free access to the dataset for research use, please contact kaoutar.sefriouiboujemaa@usmba.ac.ma